bootdotdev/blog/content/wiki/boots.md

  - /news/introducing-boots-ai-code-explainer/
 ---

-As you set out to learn how to be a backend developer it very normal to get stuck on a concept or task.
+As you set out to learn how to be a backend developer it's normal to get stuck on a concept or task.
 Don't feel discouraged!
-Remember that learning to code isn't easy, but the journey is worth it!
-As we say here at Boot.dev learning to code is a marathon, not a sprint.
-Take your time to break problems and concepts down, and try your best to really understand whats happening before moving on to the next assignment.
-Even after breaking down a problem as best you can, you may still find that you are confused or stuck - Don't fear, you are never learning alone here at Boot.dev.
+Remember that learning to code isn't easy, but the journey is worth it! *Learning to code is a marathon, not a sprint.* Take your time to break problems and concepts down, and try your best to understand what's happening before moving on to the next assignment.
+Even after breaking down a problem as best you can, you may still find that you are confused or stuck - never fear!
+You're not alone...

-## Who is Boots?
+## Introducing Boots

 ![Boots by a Candle](/img/800/bootsthinking.png.webp)

-Well, in order to get to the bottom of that we figured we would just let you hear from the bear himself.
+Well, to get to the bottom of that we figured we would just let you hear from the bear himself.
 Boots, why don't you introduce yourself?

 > Gladly!
 Greetings, fellow practitioners of the arcane arts!
 I am Boots the Magnificent.
 Magnificent, you may ask?
 Quite so!
 The title was given to me by a princess.
 Well, it was given to me by a small girl, but I assume she was a princess.
 Much like programming and casting spells, the vagaries of bestowing titles to magical land ursids can be a little tricky to navigate.
 Fortunately for that small princess and you all, I am here to help!
 >